open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

     - port: py-server-port
 ```

-The above`ServiceMonitor` is looking for any services that have:
+The previous `ServiceMonitor` is looking for any services that have:

 - the label `app: my-app`
 - reside in a namespace called `opentelemetry`